-KSHB 41 reporter Alyssa Jackson confirmed with the City Administrator in De Soto the facility will start production in July.
+KSHB 41 reporter Alyssa Jackson confirmed with the city administrator in De Soto the facility will start production in July.

 Panasonic representatives had no comment on that date.

-As the City of De Soto continues budget discussions this summer, navigating expected revenue from the Panasonic facility is a critical factor.
+As the city of De Soto continues budget discussions this summer, navigating expected revenue from the Panasonic facility is a critical factor.

-The $4 billion facility should bring 4,000 jobs.
+The $4 billion facility should bring 4,000 jobs to the area.

-It also is projected to significantly improve the city's financial situation by bringing in extra revenue, both from the plant and other sources.
+It is also projected to significantly improve the city's financial situation by bringing in extra revenue, both from the plant and other sources.

 In its draft budget, the city shared the electric vehicle facility's opening was delayed by six to nine months.